cqerl/cqerl/README.md

 2. The name of the `keyspace` where the change happened, as a binary
 3. If applicable, the name of `table` on which the change was applied, as a binary

-##### Providing options along queries
+##### Providing options to queries

 When performing queries, you can provide more information than just the query statement using the `#cql_query{}` record, which includes the following fields:

 1. The query `statement`, as a string or binary
 2. `values` for binding variables from the query statement (see next section).
 3. You can tell CQErl to consider a query `reusable` or not (see below for what that means).
 By default, it will detect binding variables and consider it reusable if it contains (named or not) any.
 Queries containing *named* binding variables will be considered reusable no matter what you set `reusable` to.
 If you explicitely set `reusable` to `false` on a query having positional variable bindings (`?`), you would provide values with in `{Type, Value}` pairs instead of `{Key, Value}`.
 4. You can specify how many rows you want in every result page using the `page_size` (integer) field.
 The devs at Cassandra recommend a value of 100 (which is the default).
 5. You can also specify what `consistency` you want the query to be executed under.
 Possible values include: